-Are you unhappy at your law firm and dreading heading into work tomorrow morning?
+Are you unhappy with your legal career at your current law firm and dreading heading into work tomorrow morning?
 Do you drag your feet when preparing for the day or spend too much time schlepping along during your ridiculous commute?
 Does your law firm require your presence at superfluous, interoffice meetings?
 Maybe it’s time to reevaluate what you’re looking for when it comes to practicing law or even what your expectations are for your career path in general.

 Before you take any action, though, it’s vitally important to determine whether or not you’re fulfilled in your current position.
 Whether you’re looking for a more positive adjustment in your current practice or a whole new way to practice law altogether, there are signs and questions you can ask yourself that will help you make a well-informed decision.

 3 Signs That You’re Unhappy at Your Law Firm

 Are you and your job getting along?
 Usually, the signs are fairly obvious, but for attorneys, those signs can be easily overlooked.
 Lawyers that are working the grind rarely take the time to come up for air and evaluate where they are in their life.
 But, it’s important to stop and ask yourself, is this what I signed up for?
 Am I still doing what I love?
 Am I happy?
 If any of the following situations apply to your current job, it might be time to consider making a change.